cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 Quoting Mitchell again (emphasis added):

 {% epigraph "The phrase “barrier of meaning” perfectly captures an idea that has permeated this book: humans, in some deep and essential way, understand the situations they encounter, whereas no AI system yet possesses such understanding.
 While state-of-the-art AI systems have nearly equaled (and in some cases surpassed) humans on certain narrowly defined tasks, <b>these systems all lack a grasp of the rich meanings humans bring to bear in perception, language, and reasoning.
 This lack of understanding is clearly revealed by the un-humanlike errors these systems can make; by their difficulties with abstracting and transferring what they have learned; by their lack of commonsense knowledge;</b> ...
 The barrier of meaning between AI and human-level intelligence still stands today."
-"Melanie Mitchell" "Artifical Intelligence, a guide for thinking humans" %}
+"Melanie Mitchell" "Artificial Intelligence, a guide for thinking humans" %}

 Even if we collect lots and lots and lots of example, we are confronted with ***the long-tail problem***:

 {% epigraph "[T]he vast range of possible unexpected situations an AI system could be faced with."
-"Melanie Mitchell" "Artifical Intelligence, a guide for thinking humans" %}
+"Melanie Mitchell" "Artificial Intelligence, a guide for thinking humans" %}

 For example, let's say we trained our autonomous driving system to recognize a school zone by the warning sign painted on the road: